KOKULEBA/alx-system_engineering-devops/0x02-shell_redirections/README.md

-display the first 10 lines of a file
+display third line of a file